In 2007, Americans saved a total of $57.4 billion. That same year, we spent $92.3 billion on legalized gambling.

 The right idea, the wrong execution

 Glibness aside, individual American investors are right to be worried about the future of the dollar.
-That's natural given that the U.S. national debt, stimulus spending, and inflation have made the future of the U.S. greenback a page-one headline these days.
+That's natural given that the U.S. national debt, stimulus spending, and inflation have made the future of the U.S. greenback a page-one headline in recent months.

 While one stock is not enough to protect you and your savings from a decline in the dollar, currency trading is not the answer, either.
-What you need is a diversified portfolio with exposure to a basket of currencies, as well as to commodities that will hold value even as the dollar declines in value.
-That means stocks with 100% foreign exposure such as the aforementioned Philip Morris or Baidu.com
+What you need is a diversified portfolio with exposure to a basket of currencies, as well as to commodities that will hold value even as the dollar declines.
+That means stocks with 100% foreign exposure such as the aforementioned Philip Morris or Ctrip.com

 That's your huckleberry